COMP3170/comp3170-lwjgl/README.md

 * The event methods are now called init(), draw(), resize() and close()
 * The event methods no longer take a GLAutoDrawable parameter
-* There is no need to have a GL object any more
+* There is no need to have a GL object to access methods or constants

 **Old:**